jdx/mise/ide-integration.md

 ## JetBrains Editors (IntelliJ, RustRover, PyCharm, WebStorm, RubyMine, GoLand, etc)

-JetBrains has an [open ticket](https://youtrack.jetbrains.com/issue/RUBY-32015/Support-the-mise-ex-rtx-ruby-tool-version-manager) for mise integration.
-However for some languages, JetBrains already has asdf integration which we can make use of just by symlinking the mise installs to where the IDE will look for the asdf installs:
+Some JetBrains IDEs have direct support for mise, others have support for asdf which can be used by first symlinking the mise tool directory which is the same layout as asdf:

 ```sh
 $ ln -s ~/.local/share/mise ~/.asdf